Voting for the SAME Gets you the SAME

 I am PRO INNOVATION and PRO SMALL BUSINESS.

-For too long, our city has relied heavily on tourism as its primary economic driver—a one-trick pony in an evolving economy.
-Yet the New Orleans metro area ranks among the top ten regions for entrepreneurship in the United States.
+The New Orleans metro area ranks among the top ten regions for entrepreneurship in the United States.
 This is a clear signal of our untapped potential.

 I will advocate for strategic investments and policies that strengthen and expand our local small business ecosystem.
 By fostering innovation, supporting start-ups, and removing barriers to growth, we can transform New Orleans into a nationally recognized hub for entrepreneurship—diversifying our economy and building a more resilient future.